 Unless you’re a doomsday prepper or live in a disaster-prone area, disaster readiness isn’t something most of the rest of us think about regularly.
 However, being prepared in an emergency situation can mean the difference between life and death for you—and your pets.

-In that vein, the Humane Society of the United States (HSUS) recommends that pet owners create disaster plans and kits for their pets.
-Whatever the emergency is, be it an earthquake, a fire, a flood, or severe weather, it’s important to be prepared.
+In that vein, the Humane Society of the United States (HSUS) recommends that pet owners create disaster plans and emergency kits for their pets.
+Whatever the natural disaster is, be it an earthquake, a fire, a flood, or severe weather like a hurricane, it’s important to be prepared.

 - Five days’ worth of food and water

 - All of your pets’ medications and medical information in a waterproof container

 - The contact information for your veterinarian